Rockpikmin888/StarBitInjector/README.md

 # StarBitInjector
-This is a C# project that injects a dll into a process utilizing IntPtrs.
+StarBitInjector V0.1 (Working on Kernel Features, may take some time however) This is a C# project that injects a dll into a process utilizing IntPtrs.
 This program gets all currently running processes and adds them to a directory.
 If this works, the console spits out all the processes and their correlating numbers.